syncfusion-content/windowsforms-docs/WindowsForms/Gauge/Radial-Gauge.md

 `ArcThickness` property is used to specify the thickness of the frame.
 For Fill type of Frame, default value of the `ArcThickness` is 20.

 Needle and Tick marks are not supported for this type of Frame.
-Also, Appearance of the RadialGauge cannot be changed through the following properties,
+Hence, following properties are not applicable and does not have any effect.

 * ShowBackgroundFrame
 * BackgroundGradientStartColor